 If you’re a nonprofit in this downturn, you’re likely shut down, cash-strapped, and facing the hard choices of furloughing or dismissing staff.
 Have you focused at all on considering what tools and strategies you’ll need to have in place to get ready for a turnaround when it finally arrives?

 The Council of Nonprofits, a national association of nonprofit organizations, has told members to focus on securing and maintaining adequate financing as priority #1.
 That means tapping into every possible financial stream available, via banks and community foundations, and other grant-making partners, as well as any avenues for local, state, and federal assistance.

 All businesses, nonprofits included, should also become familiar with the levels of assistance that might be available to employees and families through the Family First Coronavirus Response Act (FFCRA).
 Paid family leave and emergency paid sick leave are available to large sectors of the nation’s workforce.
 Small businesses can apply for payroll tax deferrals during the pandemic.

 For nonprofits, that list should also include focusing on tools and strategies that will be vital in a recovery.
-Older nonprofit business models once focused about 80% of all marketing on print collateral to reach members, patrons and donors.
-In more recent years, the toolkit added emails, social media, and web-based video to position the organization.
+Older nonprofit business models once focused about 80 percent of all marketing on print collateral to reach members, patrons, and donors.
+In more recent years, the toolkit added emails, social media, and web-based videos to position the organization.

 The shift to online commerce and interface with end-users is expected to continue to thrive once the pandemic ends.
 Creative use of digital platforms and channels will be a catalyst for those organizations that not only survive but thrive in the ‘new normal.’